Rubnen133/YumeNoHanaya-san/YumeNoHanayasan.md

-[*Yume No Hanaya-san*](https://github.com/Rubnen133/YumeNoHanaya-san) è un social media per la condivisione di immagini di fiori, preferibilemente a toni caldi.
+[*Yume No Hanaya-san*](https://github.com/Rubnen133/YumeNoHanaya-san) is a social media for sharing images of flowers, preferrably ones with warm tones and cozy vibes.
+The name comes from the album Yume No Kissaten, from the Japanese composer Mitsukiyo.
+While the album's title means Yume's Coffee Shop - Yume being a fictional town - the site's name means Yume's Flower Shop.

-# Framework, linguaggi, software e strumenti utilizzati
+# Framework, languages, softwares and tools
 Per creare la webapp sono stati usati:
 - Laravel 9.0, MVC framework for PHP
 - PhpStorm, a JetBrains IDE for PHP developing